WepinWallet/wepin-android-sdk-widget-v1/README.md

 #### Returns

-- Future \<WepinReceiveResponse> - A future that resolves to a `WepinReceiveResponse` object containing the information about the opened account.
+- CompletableFuture \<WepinReceiveResponse> - A future that resolves to a `WepinReceiveResponse` object containing the information about the opened account.
     - account \<WepinAccount> - The account information of the page that was opened.
         - network \<String> - The network associated with the account.